emil-e/rapidcheck/doc/generators_ref.md

 ```

 ### `Gen<T> lazy(Callable callable)` ###
 Returns a generator which delegates generation to the generator lazily returned by `callable`.
 This is useful when creating generators for recursive data types such as trees.
+The type of the returned generator is the same as the type of the generator returned by `callable`.

 ```C++
 // Example: